You are here:Home/Articles/How to integrate remote teams using onboarding software

 You can monitor your new joiners’ progress from afar, tracking what percentage of each course they still have to complete, so everybody knows how things are going.

-That way your team can pitch in and pick up the slack if necessary, and everyone in the organisation will know what a great job you’re doing.
+That way your team can pitch in and pick up the slack if necessary, and everyone in the organization will know what a great job you’re doing.

 You’ve just onboarded new members to your remote team using your shiny new onboarding software.
 Your new teammates are educated, energized, and eager to get to work.
 That’s great, but it’s important the learning process doesn’t stop there.